Home Assistant SQlite - Change statistics data

 In the developer tools, in the tab "Statistics" the individual statistic values can be corrected:

-Change data directly in SQLite database
+Change data directly in the SQLite database with VSCode

 With the VSCode extension SQLite3 Editor, the database files can be easily opened in the editor: